Sherlock Holmes (2009 film): Plot

 Holmes studies the rituals of the Order and recognizes that Blackwood's murders have been in accordance with their beliefs, and his final act will be to murder the members of Parliament.
 With the aid of Lestrade, Holmes surrenders and is taken to Coward, where he sees evidence on his clothes to deduce that Blackwood has conducted a ceremony in the sewers beneath the Palace of Westminster.
 Holmes escapes and enters the sewers with Watson and Adler, who find Blackwood's men guarding a device developed by Reordan, designed to release cyanide gas into the Parliament chambers and kill all but Blackwood's supporters, to whom he has secretly given an antidote.
 Blackwood comes before Parliament and announces their impending deaths, then attempts to activate the cyanide device by remote control; Adler is able to deactivate it with a controlled explosion and takes the canisters of cyanide.
 Coward and Blackwood's supporters are apprehended as Blackwood flees Parliament.

 Holmes chases Adler and she leads him to the top of the incomplete Tower Bridge, where Blackwood incapacitates Adler and then fights Holmes.
 Blackwood falls through the scaffolding and Holmes reveals he has deduced that all of his supposed supernatural feats were achieved through science and theatrical trickery, aided by Reordan's experiments.
-A crane collapses, causing Blackwood to be ensnared and hung in chains off the bridge.
+A crane collapses, causing Blackwood to be ensnared and hanged in chains off the bridge.
 Holmes revives Adler, who tells him that her employer is Professor Moriarty, and he is not to be underestimated.

 As Watson moves out of 221B, a police constable reports to Holmes that a dead officer was found near Blackwood's device.
 Moriarty used the confrontations with Adler and Blackwood as a diversion while he took a key component, based on the infant science of radio, from the machine.
 Holmes considers the case reopened.